 DSS supports students in their right to file a complaint when they believe they have been denied equal access in the form of accommodations, modifications, auxiliary aids, effective communication or experience discriminatory harassment as described in Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990.
 The resolution process below applies to students with disabilities who feel their rights have been violated under 504 or ADA.

-To file an informal complaint, students submit their concerns in writing to the Director of Disability Support Services with a description that includes the:
+To file an informal complaint, a student can submit their concerns in to the Director of Disability Support Services.

 - student's full name, CWID, current mailing address

 The Director will review the request and respond accordingly within ten (10) business days via email.
 A meeting may be scheduled to further discuss the issue and explore possible solutions or the student may be referred directly to the CSUF DHR Administrator for further action.
 Students may be asked to provide written authorization for the Director to speak with those involved in the complaint in order to reach a resolution.

 If the student is not satisfied with previous decisions or feels they have been subjected to unlawful discrimination on the basis of disability, they may pursue a grievance with the CSUF DHR Administrator in the Human Resources, Diversity and Inclusion office at:

 A formal investigation may take 30-60 days.
 If the student has any questions regarding either of these processes, they should speak to their DSS Specialist to discuss their options.